stevekerrison/sw_swallow_etherboot/README.rst

 The behaviour of the receiving chanend will depend on the application and the data being delivered.

 The data field should never be more than MTU-44 bytes in size.
-Inbound fragmented packets are discarded.
+Fragmented packets are not supported.
 If the length field is greater than MTU-44 bytes, then behaviour is undefined.
+A future version will support fragmented packets and lengths larger than a single MTU.